github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

          call = eval.getACall()
    select call, "call to 'eval'."

 ➤ `See this in the query console <https://lgtm.com/query/535131812579637425/>`__.
 This accurately identifies calls to the builtin ``eval`` function even when they are referred to using an alternative name.
 Any false positive results with calls to other ``eval`` functions, reported by the original query, have been eliminated.
-It finds one result in files referenced by the *saltstack/salt* project.

 What next?
 ----------